 This principle is commonly applied to all engagement and addresses whether the system protects against unauthorized access.
 Access controls can prevent security breaches such as disclosure of information, misuse of software, unauthorized removal of data, and potential system abuse.

 It is the principle that addresses how a third-party vendor collects and uses personal information.
 It takes into consideration the disclosure and disposal of data in line with the privacy notice of the organization as well as the criteria expressed in the generally accepted privacy principles of the AICPA.
-Personal information include details such as name, address, and social security number of an individual.
+Personal information includes details such as the name, address, and social security number of an individual.

-In short, a SOC 2 report can be considered as an an attestation that a service organization has put in place certain controls to meet the some or all of the above-mentioned trust service principles.
+In short, a SOC 2 report can be considered as an attestation that a service organization has put in place certain controls to meet some or all of the above-mentioned trust service principles.